The Red & Black (University of Georgia)

-The Red & Black is an independent weekly student newspaper serving the University of Georgia (UGA), updated daily on its website.
+The Red & Black is an American independent, nonprofit weekly student newspaper serving the University of Georgia (UGA) in Athens, Georgia, updated daily on its website.
+Founded in 1893, the paper has operated independently of the university since 1980 and has received numerous national awards for collegiate journalism, including multiple Pacemaker Awards from the Associated Collegiate Press.

 History

 Students published its first issue in tabloid format on November 24, 1893, from offices in the Academic Building on North Campus.

-In the spring of 1895, the UGA faculty ordered that publication of the paper be discontinued; however, students revived the paper that fall as an independent venture with no oversight by the University.
+In the spring of 1895, the UGA faculty ordered that publication of the paper be discontinued; however, students revived the paper that fall as an independent venture with no oversight by the university.
 The private venture's success that Fall upset the faculty, and they took back control in January 1896 with the Athletic Association in charge of overseeing the paper.

 Published weekly, The Red & Black was the official organ of the Athletic Council from 1896 to 1928.
-The paper advertised athletic competitions and reported on the culture of the University.
+The paper advertised athletic competitions and reported on the culture of the university.

 In 1928, the paper's administration moved under the Grady College of Journalism and Mass Communication as a laboratory for its students.
 It was being published semiweekly in 1968 when it changed to a broadsheet format and moved its offices to the new journalism building on campus.

-In 1980, after numerous run-ins with the University's administrators, The Red & Black became independent of the University a second time, left to support itself through advertising.
+In 1980, after numerous run-ins with the university's administrators, The Red & Black became independent of the university a second time, left to support itself through advertising.
 Its office moved off-campus, and its publication was directed by volunteer staff and student writers.
 In 1991, publication was expanded from four to five days a week.

-Until fall of 2011, the paper had a Monday to Friday circulation of 17,000 during the academic year and generally published in one section.
-However, each Thursday the paper produced a "Music Notes" section, which chronicled the local music scene and highlights shows and festivals in Athens.
-On Fridays during football season, the paper publishes the "First & Goal" section to provide in-depth coverage of the Georgia Bulldogs football team.
-The paper is published once a week during summer session, when it has a circulation of 8,500.
+Until fall of 2011, the paper had a Monday-to-Friday circulation of 17,000 during the academic year and was generally published in one section.
+Each Thursday, however, the paper produced a "Music Notes" section, which chronicled the local music scene and highlighted shows and festivals in Athens, and on Fridays during football season it published a "First & Goal" section providing in-depth coverage of the Georgia Bulldogs football team.
+During the summer session the paper published once a week, with a circulation of 8,500.
 The newspaper was awarded the Pacemaker Award in 2010 in both the newspaper and online categories, and was a newspaper Pacemaker finalist in 2009.
 It marks the fifth newspaper Pacemaker for The Red & Black, which it has previously won in 1935, 1937, 1941 and 1972.